-- Outline the treatment of and explicitly authorize all exceptions to the policy.
+- Outline the treatment of and specify who may authorize all exceptions to the policy.

 This section delineates responsibilities of persons associated with incurring business expenses and disbursing funds in settlement.
-The Budget Approver and the Initiator may at times be the same individual.
+The Budget Approver and the Expenditure Approver may at times be the same individual.

 - Before initiating a transaction on behalf of the university, this individual must assess whether the proposed transaction/business expense is in support of the university's missions.